Justin99x/bl-py-stubs/README.md

 ## Usage - Legacy SDK

-Download the legacy_pystubs.zip file and extract it to desired location in your game folder.
+Download the legacy_gamestubs.zip file and extract it to desired location in your game folder.
 Recommend pystubs folder go in the Win32 folder and set it as a source root/directory in your IDE.

 #### Basic usage